Ngopimas/profile-minimal/src/content/blog/250310-caching-strategies.md

 description: "Implementing effective caching strategies for web applications"
 ---

 In the world of web development, performance can make or break user experience.
-When users interact with an application, they expect near-instantaneous responses—waiting even a few seconds can lead to frustration and abandonment.
+When users interact with an application, they expect near-instantaneous responses-waiting even a few seconds can lead to frustration and abandonment.
 This is where caching comes in.

 Think of caching as an application's memory system.
 Rather than recalculating results or fetching the same data repeatedly, caching stores this information in readily accessible locations.
 When implemented correctly, caching dramatically reduces latency, decreases server load, and creates a smoother user experience.